MysteriousJ/Blender-Export-Scripting-Guide/readme.md

     "description": "One-click export game asset files.",
     "category": "Export"}
 ```
 A Property Group stores configuration for the exporter.
 A button to do an action is connected to an Operator class.
-A Panel classes's draw method defines the order in which configuration UI and operator buttons are displayed.
+A Panel class's draw method defines the order in which configuration UI and operator buttons are displayed.

 This exporter's properties are the mesh file path, skeleton and animations file path, and drop-down boxes to redefine Forward and Up axes.
 ```python